wikiti/beautiful-jekyll/_posts/2016-11-23-rails-asynchronous-status-tracker.md

 title: 'Rails: Asynchronous status tracker'
 subtitle: Track your background jobs from javascript!
 ---
-## Introduction

-Imagina that you need to do a heavy task on your Rails server.
-If you're brute enought, you'll throw your logic into your controller, and let that long request stay there for a couple of minutes.
+Imagine that you need to do a heavy task on your Rails server.
+If you're brute enough, you'll throw your logic into your controller, and let that long request stay there for a couple of minutes.
 Instead, you create an asynchronous job (with [Resque](https://github.com/resque/resque), [Sidekiq](https://github.com/mperham/sidekiq/), [ActiveJob](https://github.com/rails/rails/tree/master/activejob)...).

 Now everything is great; your tasks are executing in background, and letting those server production threads handle more requests.
 But... what if you just want to know how much time will it take to process that task?
 How does the client (*javascript*) know the progress of that well-encapsulated task worker?